The Topper Book

-The Topper Book was a comic book published from 1954 to 1994, to tie in with the children's comic The Topper.
+The Topper Book is a comic book published from 1954 to 1994, to tie in with the children's comic The Topper.
 The first twelve editions were undated, and later books were published with the date of the following year on the cover, since they were traditionally published in the autumn and in time for Christmas.

 Originally called The Topper Book with no year at the end, the book was printed in landscape format instead of traditional vertically shaped portrait formats like The Beano Annual and The Dandy Annual.
 It changed to vertical in 1960.
 Although The Topper merged with The Beezer in 1990, the annual continued for a few years afterwards.
 The 1994 annual, published in 1993, was the last one.

 Annuals

 The books were published the autumn before with the 1955 annual published in Autumn 1954.
 Price in shillings and (old) pence with one shilling equal to 5p.